Sex comedy: American sex comedy

-In 1978, National Lampoon's Animal Houses success led to a string of raunchy gross-out and sexual comedies in the late 1970s and early to mid 1980s.
+In 1978, National Lampoon's Animal Houses success led to a string of raunchy gross-out and sex comedies in the late 1970s and early to mid 1980s.
 Animal House featured many scenes that would become iconic and often parodied, such as the scene in which John "Bluto" Blutarsky (John Belushi) acts as a "peeping tom" to spy on a half-naked pillow fight at a sorority.
-In 1981, the film Porky's cemented the wide appeal of the sexual comedy.
+In 1981, the film Porky's cemented the wide appeal of the sex comedy.
 Although it would go on to become the fifth highest-grossing film of the year, it proved to be unpopular with critics, with many accusing it of being degrading to women as well as objectifying of them.
-The film would lead to three sequels and is credited by many as the start of the "teen" subgenre of the sexual comedy.
+The film would lead to three sequels and is credited by many as the start of the "teen" subgenre of the sex comedy.
 Some other examples of these types of films from this era and some of which have actors/actresses starring in them that later went on to bigger fame include Revenge of the Nerds, Hot Dog…The Movie, The Last American Virgin, Losin' It, Risky Business, Mischief, Bachelor Party, Once Bitten, Fast Times at Ridgemont High, Secret Admirer, The Sure Thing, Class, Private Lessons, Private School, and Private Resort.

-Another 80's teen comedy film that stars young actors and actresses that went onto bigger fame and is tamer on its handling of sex is Little Darlings.
+Another 80's teen comedy film that stars young actors and actresses that went into fame and is tamer on its handling of sex is Little Darlings.

-Although not widely considered a "sexual comedy," the 1998 critical and financial hit There's Something About Mary has many moments that have entered the pop culture lexicon, particularly the infamous scene in which Ted Stroehmann (Ben Stiller), following a scene of vigorous masturbation, discovers that his semen is hanging off of his ear.
+Although not widely considered a "sex comedy," the 1998 critical and financial hit There's Something About Mary has many moments that have entered the pop culture lexicon, particularly the infamous scene in which Ted Stroehmann (Ben Stiller), following a scene of vigorous masturbation, discovers that his semen is hanging off of his ear.
 Mary (Cameron Diaz), mistaking it for hair gel, nonchalantly grabs it and runs it through her hair.

 A year later, the film American Pie was credited with reviving the "teen sex comedy" subgenre.
 In the film, a group of high schoolers make a pact to lose their virginity before they graduate.
 The film's most famous scene (which also provides its namesake) involves one of the high schoolers, Jim (Jason Biggs), having intercourse with a fresh apple pie after being told by a friend that it is similar to "getting to third base."
-The film spawned numerous sequels and spin-off films, all with varying degrees of financial and critical success, and kicked off a second wave of American sexual comedy in the late 1990s and early 2000s.
+The film spawned numerous sequels and spin-off films, all with varying degrees of financial and critical success, and kicked off a second wave of American sex comedy in the late 1990s and early 2000s.